See all

 Accessible performances:

-There will be an Audio Described performance with Touch Tour before the 2.00pm performance on 25 October 2025.
+There will be a Live Audio Described performance with a Touch Tour on 25 October 2025.
+The Touch Tour is at 10.45-11.15am.
 Touch Tours must be booked by contacting boxoffice@roh.org.uk for tickets.

-There will be an Audio Described and Relaxed performance on 25 October 2025 at 4.00pm.
+There will be a Live Audio Described and Relaxed performance on 25 October 2025 at 4pm.

 Join our Access Scheme for priority access performance tickets and to personalise your account for your access requirements.